Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Optimal portfolio choice, portfolio liquidation, and portfolio transition with online learning and execution costs

-The choice of the penalty function $\ell$ depends on the problem faced by the agent: \begin{itemize} \item In the case of a portfolio choice problem, we can assume that $\ell = 0$. \item In the case of an optimal portfolio liquidation problem, we can assume that the penalty function is of the form $\ell(q) = \frac 12 K q^2$ with $K$ large enough to force (almost complete) liquidation.\footnote{It is a relaxed form of optimal liquidation problem.} \item In the case of an optimal portfolio transition problem, we can assume that the penalty function is of the form $\ell(q) = \frac 12K\left(q-q_{\mathrm{target}}\right)^{2}$ with $K$ large enough to force $q_T$ to be very close to the target $q_{\mathrm{target}}$.\footnote{It is a relaxed form of optimal transition problem.} \end{itemize}
+The choice of the penalty function $\ell$ depends on the problem faced by the agent: \begin{itemize} \item In the case of a portfolio choice problem, we can assume that $\ell = 0$ or that $\ell$ penalizes illiquid assets (see for instance \cite{gueant2015ac, gueantlivre}). \item In the case of an optimal portfolio liquidation problem, we can assume that the penalty function is of the form $\ell(q) = \frac 12 q'Aq$ with $A\in S_d^{++}(\mathbb{R})$ such that the minimum eigenvalue of $A$ is large enough to force (almost complete) liquidation.\footnote{It is a relaxed form of the classical optimal liquidation problem.} \item In the case of an optimal portfolio transition problem, we can assume that the penalty function is of the form $\ell(q) = \frac 12 \left(q-q_{\mathrm{target}}\right)'A\left(q-q_{\mathrm{target}}\right)$ with $A\in S_d^{++}(\mathbb{R})$ such that the minimum eigenvalue of $A$ is large enough to force $q_T$ to be very close to the target $q_{\mathrm{target}}$.\footnote{It is a relaxed form of optimal transition problem.} \end{itemize}